Murder of Rebecca Kunash: Retrial

-Second re-trial
+Second retrial

-In May 1985, the Florida Supreme Court heard Jennings's third appeal and once again allowed it, and ordered a second re-trial on the grounds that his first re-trial contained errors.
-Prior to the second re-trial, Jennings's lawyers tried to seek the court's suppression of some evidence and claimed that they was illegally obtained.
-In response to the 1985 re-trial order, the family of Kunash stated that the horror and tragedy their family faced would not fade, and Kunash's father stated he expected the death penalty to be imposed at the end of the second re-trial, and planned to witness the execution of his daughter's killer.
+In May 1985, the Florida Supreme Court heard Jennings's third appeal and once again allowed it, and ordered a second retrial on the grounds that his first retrial contained errors.
+Prior to the second retrial, Jennings's lawyers tried to seek the court's suppression of evidence they claimed was illegally obtained.
+In response to the 1985 retrial order, the family of Kunash stated that the horror and tragedy their family faced would not fade, and Kunash's father stated he expected the death penalty to be imposed at the end of the second retrial, and planned to witness the execution of his daughter's killer.

 On March 24, 1986, Jennings stood trial for the third time, although the trial had to be moved from Brevard County to Bay County to avoid publicity and to ensure a more impartial trial.
 A jury was also selected on that same day.
 At that point, Kunash's parents divorced and they still struggled with the loss of their youngest daughter, which Kunash's father described as a nightmare that would not end.

 On March 28, 1986, Jennings was convicted of the original charges for the third time after the jury found him guilty of the murder.
 Kunash's father reportedly urged the jury to impose the death penalty for Jennings.
-Prior to the sentencing trial, one of the jurors, a navy gunner, was allowed to stay on the jury despite the navy's request to remove him to enable him return for his official duties, resulting in a delay of his return to the navy.
-Two psychiatrists also testified in the hearing, stating that there were signs of improvement in Jennings's mental state but stated that he was still self-destructive and had a high propensity to re-offend in terms of sexual offences.
-One psychiatrist said that the killing may not be premeditated but the rape and abduction were both planned and Jennings knew right from wrong.
+Prior to the sentencing trial, one of the jurors, a Navy gunner, was allowed to stay on the jury despite the Navy's request to remove him to enable him return for his official duties, resulting in a delay of his return to the Navy.
+Two psychiatrists also testified in the hearing that there were signs of improvement in Jennings's mental state, but that he was still self-destructive and had a high propensity to re-offend in terms of sexual offenses.
+One psychiatrist said that the killing may not have been premeditated, but the rape and abduction were both planned, and Jennings knew right from wrong.

-On April 8, 1986, the jury recommended the death penalty with a majority vote of 11–1.
+On April 8, 1986, the jury recommended the death penalty by a majority vote of 11–1.
 On April 25, 1986, Circuit Court Judge Charles Harris formally sentenced Jennings to death for first-degree murder, marking the third time Jennings received the death sentence.
-Jennings was also given three life sentences for the remaining charges of sexual battery, burglary and kidnapping.
+Jennings was also given three life sentences for the remaining charges of sexual battery, burglary, and kidnapping.